howard-haowen/GoBootCampBook/chapters/02_basics.md

 )
 ```

-If an initializer is present, the type can be omitted, the variable will take the type of the initializer (inferred typing).
+- **If an initializer is present, the type can be omitted**, the variable will take the type of the initializer (inferred typing).

 ```go
 var (